-The Peninsula has a comprehensive rolling 10 year capital refurbishment plan which ensures that it maintains its status as the Premier Timeshare Resort in South Africa.
-The General Manager is always willing to go through the finer details with any shareholder who is visiting the property.
+The Peninsula has a comprehensive rolling 10-year capital refurbishment plan to ensure that it maintains its status as the Premier Timeshare Resort in South Africa.
+Management is willing to go through the finer details with any shareholder when visiting the property.
+Please read the 2023 Newsletter explaining the new design concept on Darwin scheme.

-COVID-19 - GOING CONCERN 2021
+COVID-19 - GOING CONCERN 2023